saeed-abdullah/saeed-abdullah.github.io/blog/_posts/2016-09-28-sleep-algorithm-replication.markdown

 What can your phone say about you?
 A lot, particularly [when it comes to sleep](/projects/cr-distruption-phone-sensing.html).

-A recent paper from [Andrea et al.][andrea-arxiv] replicated our phone usage based sleep algorithm from the [UbiComp 2014 paper][ubicomp-2014].
+A recent paper from [Cuttone et al.][andrea-arxiv] replicated our phone usage based sleep algorithm from the [UbiComp 2014 paper][ubicomp-2014].
 Based on the data from 126 participants, they found that our algorithm performs similarly to their proposed Bayesian model with remarkable accuracy and precision for